15 BEST Hiking Poles To Save Your Knees

 Is snowshoeing or mountaineering your favorite outdoor adventure?
 Are you looking to find hiking poles that can take the torment with ease without being so heavy you want to throw them out in the first few miles?
 Enter the REI Co-op Traverse hiking poles.

-These durable aluminum poles can stand up to any challenge mother nature has to offer.
+These durable aluminum poles can stand up to any challenge mother nature offers.
 They have comfy cork grips, a fantastic external locking system, and they block out shock and vibration even on the harshest terrain.

 Best Hiking Poles Leki Makalu Lite Cor-Tec